 Medical School Requirements

-- We accept graduates of U.S. or Canadian Medical Schools and Foreign Medical Schools
+- We accept graduates of U.S. or Canadian Medical Schools.

 Examinations and Certifications

-- Applicants must have had at least 2 years of prior training in an ACGME accredited residency or fellowship (or Canadian equivalent)
+- Applicants must have had at least two years of prior training in an ACGME accredited residency or fellowship (or Canadian equivalent).

-- Applicants must have had at least 2 years of prior training in an AOA (American Osteopathic Association) accredited residency or fellowship
+- Applicants must have had at least two years of prior training in an American Osteopathic Association-accredited residency or fellowship.

-- Applicants must be AOBS (American Osteopathic Board of Surgery) eligible or certified
+- Applicants must be American Osteopathic Board of Surgery eligible or certified.

 Licensure Requirements and Information

 Must be able to be licensed and credentialed in the United States.
 Must be able to obtain a permanent Missouri license.
-The fellows at the University of Missouri will have Attending status at the University.
-Fellow must have completed an ACGME accredited General Surgery Residency, be Board eligible or certified with the American Board of Surgery, and meet all requirements to obtain a full unrestricted Missouri Medical License and obtain a DEA license.
+Fellows at the University of Missouri will have Attending status at the university.
+Fellow must have completed an ACGME-accredited General Surgery Residency, be Board eligible or certified with the American Board of Surgery, and meet all requirements to obtain a full unrestricted Missouri Medical License and obtain a DEA license.